WASHINGTON UNIVERSITY IN ST. LOUIS

 What are academics at WashU like?

-WashU consists of 5 divisions: Arts and Sciences (63% of students) Architecture (2% of students), Art (4% of students), Business (12% of students), and Engineering (19% of students).
-Across the five divisions, there are 90+ fields of study and 1500+ courses which offer students so many learning opportunities.
+WashU consists of 4 divisions: Arts and Sciences, Design & Visual Arts, Business, and Engineering.
+Across the divisions, there are 90+ fields of study and 1500+ courses.
 WashU has an overall student to faculty ratio of 7:1.
-And with 24 Nobel laureates, the faculty at WashU are some of the most prestigious people in the country.
+And with 25 Nobel Laureates, the faculty at WashU are some of the most prestigious people in the country.

-Every year, WashU students have the opportunity to participate in 3000 active research programs, and students can begin research as early as freshman year.
-In addition to all that WashU has to offer for students on campus in St. Louis, students can participate in over 120 study abroad programs around the world.
+Every year, WashU students have the opportunity to participate in 3,000 active research programs, and students can begin research as early as freshman year.
+In addition to all that WashU has to offer for students on campus in St. Louis, 1 in 3 students participate in study abroad programs around the world.

 What is the student body like?

 WashU is a diverse and vibrant campus.
-It has 7, 169 undergraduates in total, representing all 50 states, plus D.C. and Puerto Rico.
-The members of the class of 2023 come from 20 different countries in addition to the U.S. and U.S. territories.
+It it home to just under 8,000 undergraduate students, representing all 50 US states and territories as well as over 100 countries.
 Here’s a breakdown of the racial and ethnic backgrounds of WashU students:

 What special opportunities does WashU have?

 Every school has something special about it that sets it apart from the hundreds of other institutions like it.
-At WashU, there are several events and programs that make it a unique place to spend your college years.
-For instance, every year WashU hosts WILD, an outdoor concert where artists like Carly Rae Jepson or A$AP Ferg perform.
+There are several events and programs that make WashU a unique place to spend your college years.
+For instance, every year WashU hosts WILD, an outdoor concert where artists like Carly Rae Jepson, Jason Derulo, or A$AP Ferg perform.
 On the less fun (but perhaps even more important) side of things, WashU goes above and beyond when it comes to preparing students for success after graduation.
 The career services center does road shows to take students to different cities and network in person, so that students have more access to professional opportunities and don’t spend their entire senior year just messaging people on Linkedin.

 WashU also offers several specialty academic programs called Ampersand Programs.
 These programs change yearly, but they always involve a group learning experience and out of classroom activities to create a coherent, intellectually fulfilling program.
 Past classes include Medicine And Society, Writers as Readers, The Theater as a Living Art, and Women in Science.